zieglben/humanrobotretreat/README.md

 │ │ ... # folder for each section
 │ ├── part8_end/
 ├── moreInfo/
+│ ├── media/ # contains media from 2/2 and 2/22 retreats
 │ ├── setup/ # getting started guides and helpful resources ├── futureWork/
 ```